 Two classes from P.S.
 77 crowded into my apartment for an Author Visit.
 How cool is that!

 HOW DO YOU GET YOUR IDEAS?

 From the people I meet, the places I go, the experiences I have every day, my dreams, the articles I come across in newspapers and magazines.
 Ideas are everywhere!
 The challenge is to shape them into stories.

 UM, I HATE TO ASK SUCH A PERSONAL QUESTION, BUT, HAVE YOU EVER BEEN PART OF THE WITNESS PROTECTION PROGRAM?

 IF YOU WEREN'T A WRITER, WHAT WOULD YOU BE?

 An actress, a ballet dancer, or a clown.
 All these professions rely on physical expression, not words.
 Interesting!

 WHAT ARE YOUR FAVORITE BOOKS?

-It’s hard to choose!
-There are a zillion great new books coming out every year, but two novels I loved when I was a kid are Island of the Blue Dolphins by Scott O’Dell and Julie of the Wolves by Jean Craighead George.
+Too hard to choose!
+There are a zillion great new books by amazing writers coming out every year.
+But back when I was a kid, I loved Island of the Blue Dolphins by Scott O’Dell and Julie of the Wolves by Jean Craighead George.
 Some of my favorite classic picture books are Crow Boy by Taro Yashima, Jamberry by Bruce Degan, The Quiet Book by Deborah Underwood and Renata Liwska, and Diary of a Worm by Doreen Cronin and Harry Bliss.
 What are YOUR favorite books?

 We love to read!